OctopusDeploy/blog/blog/2023-09/saas-deployments-without-automation/index.md

 Each customer in this scenario is a 'tenant.'

 There are countless methods and cloud options to deliver software, from virtual machines to containers.
-Your choice must best balance the needs of your application, customers, and company.
+Your choice must best balance the needs of your application, customers, and organization.

-Another alternative to the cloud includes hosting your application on physical hardware on your premises or at a server farm.
+An alternative to the cloud is hosting your application on physical hardware on your premises or at a server farm.
 Due to hardware costs, the space needed, and the difficulty of scale, that's unlikely these days.

 Unlikelier still is keeping hardware at your customer's locations, which wasn't unheard of before SaaS as we know it now.
 In this scenario, you'd need to install a server or computer in every school that signs up for your software.

 Given physical hardware options are rare for a modern SaaS model, we won't spend much time on it here.
-Suffice to say, if you don't have automation, physical hosting causes deployment problems most SaaS providers don't even think about.
-If you use the cloud, you'll never have the same travel headaches we mention in the companion posts about other scenarios, for example.
+It's safe to say, without automation, physical hosting causes deployment problems most SaaS providers don't even think about.
+If you use the cloud, you'll never have the same travel headaches we mentioned in the [previous post](https://octopus.com/blog/global-deployments-without-automation), for example.

 But while infrastructure setup isn't strictly part of the deployment, it's important to talk about for SaaS deployments.
 With the cloud, setting up new customers and deploying your software universally involves creating infrastructure that wouldn't exist otherwise.